 Vectornator includes tons of royalty free vector icons in the Iconator Library!

 If you want to send a draft of your vector logo or other design elements, you should export it in a raster format.
 Many clients don’t have access to vector-based software and won’t be able to open native vector files.
-Using Vectornator, which is free and available on iPad, iPhone and Mac, will allow you to do this easily.
+Using Vectornator, which is available on iPad, iPhone and Mac, will allow you to do this easily.

 On Mac, you can click on File > Export to > and within the dropdown menu you can choose from SVG, PDF and of course VN – which is the Vectornator format.